TotallyInformation/node-red-contrib-uibuilder/README.md

 - A single node is used to define an end-point (by its URL path).
   The node can be included in flows as many times as you like - but each instance **must** have a unique URL path name.

-- Each node instance gets its own Socket.IO namespace matching the URL path setting.
+- Each node instance gets its own Socket.IO *namespace* matching the URL path setting.
   Note that Socket.IO will efficiently share sockets while keeping traffic separated by namespace.

 - There is a front-end library `uibuilderfe.min.js` or `uibuilderfe.js` that hides all the complexities of using Socket.IO so that your own FE code is easy to write.
 It provides a simple event handling system so that you can subscribe to changes and process them as they happen.
 The default `index.js` file has details and examples of use.
+The library is written so that it can be sourced via html or include via a build step (e.g. webpack).

 - Users can install front-end libraries using npm into their `userDir` folder.
   If using the `src` sub-folder, these can be accessed in front-end code via the "vendor" path, see below.
-The list of user libraries made available is given via Node-RED's settings.js file in `uibuilder.userVendorPackages` (Eventually, also via the nodes settings).
+The list of user libraries made available is given via Node-RED's settings.js file in `uibuilder.userVendorPackages`.

 - The node's module contains default html, JavaScript and CSS master template files that are copied to your local src folder for you to edit as required.
+This can be turned off via a flag.

 - Any msg sent to a node instance is sent through to the UI via Socket.IO.
   If `topic` is set in settings and not in the `msg`, the version from settings will be added.